collector-bank/common-restapi-aspnet/README.md

 ## Services
 Two services are provided.

-The 'ModelBinderProvider' is mandatory for being able to bind the request to a RestContract.
+The 'ModelBinderProvider', mandatory.
+Provides model binding.

 ```csharp
 config.Services.Insert(typeof(ModelBinderProvider), 0, new BodyAwareModelBinderProvider());
 ```
-The ErrorHandlingActionInvoker, is an abstract class, which you may want to implement, and setup, for easing error handling through out the request pipeline.
-This will ensure that all 'unhandled' exceptions thrown from the controller actions, will return an response object, and if desired, contain a custom error code.
+The ErrorHandlingActionInvoker, is an abstract class that you may want to implement.
+It will ease error handling in the request pipeline.
+This will ensure that all 'unhandled' exceptions thrown from the controller actions will return a response object and if desired, contain a custom error code.

 ```csharp
 config.Services.Replace(typeof(IHttpActionInvoker), new MyErrorHandlingActionInvoker(logger));
 ```
 ## Parameters, Routes and Responses
-The controllers to be used with RestContracts are fairly 'normal' WebApi controllers, with some exceptions.

 **ResponseHelper**
 Is a utility class, to wrap your data in a contract response, with the following util methods: